DavesCodeMusings/thimble/README.md

 ## Will it run on Microcontroller X?
 Code is being developed and tested using a Wemos D1 Mini (ESP8266, 4M Flash) clone with MicroPython 1.19.1.
 Occasionally, I will run it on a Wemos LOLIN32 (ESP32) clone.
 It may or may not work with other devices.

+UPDATE: Most testing these days is on an ESP32-C3.

 ## How do I install it?
 Using mpremote on Windows, do this:
 ```